crypto-willie/cignalsio-Trade-Setup/Intraday-Strategy.md

 3) Alerts
   - Use Trading View to set alerts for key areas of Interest.
   - Also use Order Blocks from SMC from traditional charts to base where to set alerts.
-  - Look for confluence on 15m [cignals.io](https://cignals.io) chart.
-Really nice when [cignals.io](https://cignals.io) signal in Order Block!
   - Yes, Order Block not Order Book!
 I can see them on naked chart without drawing them.
 Here picture of possible short setup I'm considering.
 Notice [cignals.io](https://cignals.io) signal ;-)
+  - Look for confluence on 15m [cignals.io](https://cignals.io) chart.
+Really nice when [cignals.io](https://cignals.io) signal in Order Block!
   - Use my techniques from part 1 on confluence if I'm going to enter or not after alert goes off.

 ![3-Stragey-OB](/media/3-Stragey-OB.png)

 4) Entry
 - [cignals.io](https://cignals.io) lowest time frames are 5m & 1m.
 I prefer 3m.
 I use 5m.
 1m moves to fast for me.
 Out of conner of my eye I look at 3m chart for VSA & VPA reversal candles.
-- First question I ask myself is it consolidating or distributing!
+- First question I ask myself is it consolidating, then accumulating or distributing!
 That comes with understanding market structure.
 You will see same pattern whether it's 3-minute chart or Daily chart.
 Second is top of Range or Bottom of Range.
 - Look for confluence for reversal, VaL, VaH, Volume Spread, Order Book, Imbalance, nPoC etc etc etc.
 - I like setting trigger market order.
 Let trade come to me.
 - I prefer to wait for dead cat bounce.
 See if there BoS on 3m.
 Look for 2 candle close above or below depending on long or short.
 Place trigger at Top or bottom of spread.
 S/L at bottom of previous 15m candle close.
 I have good R/R and I'm not knife catching.